CelestineAkpanoko/CelestineAkpanoko/README.md

 <!---
 - 👋 Hi, I’m @CelestineAkpanoko
 - 👀 I’m interested in Software Engineering and Machine Learning.
-- 🌱 I’m currently working an intelligent chatbot system.
-- 💞️ I’m looking to collaborate on javascript and python apps.
+- 💞️ I’m looking to collaborate on javascript and Python apps.
 - 📫 How to reach me: celestineakpanoko@gmail.com
 --->
 <!---